Hirlam/Monitor/docs/src/index.md

 The verification package in HARMONIE is designed to be a self contained stand alone package dealing with pre-extracted model and observational data.
 The package calculates several standard verification scores such as:

-* Error as function of forecast lead time summarises the bias and rms­ error and their growth rate over a set of forecasts
+* Error as function of forecast lead time summarises the bias and rms error and their growth rate over a set of forecasts
 * Time sequences and vertical profiles show how your data or error characteristic is distributed in time or in the vertical
-* Error charts and tables show how some error is distributed in space, and station­wise linear correlation
+* Error charts and tables show how some error is distributed in space, and station wise linear correlation
 * Scatter plots show the correspondence between forecast and observed values
 * Mean diurnal cycles show how your mean error changes in the course of the day
 * Histograms show the correspondence between the distributions of forecast and observed values